brenobaptista/blog/src/posts/editing-images-from-terminal-with-imagemagick.md

 ### Converting <span class="emoji">🔄</span>

-You use the `convert` command to use ImageMagick (in newer versions you can use `magick` instead).
+You use the `convert` command to use ImageMagick (in newer versions you should use `magick` instead).
 You pass the image with its format and expect a new image (you can use whatever name you want) with a new format, like this:

 ```bash[class="command-line"]
 convert old-image.jpg new-image.png